 When your thermostat displays error code e73, it indicates that the Rc wire is not getting power.

-This will sometimes be as easy as the breaker being switched off, but it may also be a problem with the wiring.
-After shutting off the power to your HVAC system and thermostat, you can visually examine the wires to make sure nothing is loose or damaged.
-If nothing seems to be out of place, it’s a good idea to get in touch with a local professional.
+This could be as easy as the breaker being switched off, but it could also be a problem with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually check the wires to make sure they’re not loose or damaged.
+If nothing seems to be out of place, it’s best to speak with a local professional.